-Students have five days to withdraw after signing the enrollment agreement or the first seven days of the term to receive 100% refund of all monies paid to the University.
+Students have five days to withdraw after signing the enrollment agreement or the first seven days of the term to receive 100% refund of all monies paid to the University, for courses not yet started.
 For a per course withdrawal, the student will be eligible for a percentage of tuition refund corresponding with the week of withdrawal based on the per term tuition divided by the total number of courses enrolled for that term.
-If a student seeks to withdraw from additional courses for the same term, the student will continue to be eligible for a tuition refund based on the same initial number of course enrollments in the same term, providing withdrawal is requested prior to the 42nd day of the term.
+If a student seeks to withdraw from additional courses for the same term, the student will continue to be eligible for a tuition refund based on the same initial number of course enrollments in the same term following the Refund Percentage Schedule (Table 1) below.